Parents & Families

 (Q) How can my student find an Internship, Part-time or Summer Job?

-A: We offer access to Symplicity, a powerful job board that offers over 4 million jobs and internship postings daily.
+A: We offer access to Handshake, the most user-friendly and powerful internship and job board available to college students.
 We also publish a weekly local jobs in the neighborhood newsletter.
-Click here.

 (Q) How can parents and families serve as effective "career coaches" for students?

 A: 1.
 Support your student as s/he explores and develops interests and discovers talents through co-curricular activities, leadership positions, volunteering and community service, summer jobs, and internships.

 2. Encourage your student to take advantage of all Office of Talent & Career Development services: individual career counseling, workshops, job fairs, resume services, online resources, etc.

 3. Direct your student to family, friends, and colleagues who are in fields in which your student has an interest.
 ‘Informational Interviewing’ can be helpful in career exploration.

 (Q) How many Eastern graduates find jobs or go to graduate school after graduation?

 A: From the survey of the most recent Post-Graduation Report for the Traditional Undergraduate Baccalaureate Class of 2016, a total of 97% of respondents are working, in post-graduate education, or serving as full time volunteers within 6-9 months of graduation.